RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   $ podman push quay.io/awood/rhsm
   ```

+* In order to turn on sidecar support in an ephemeral environment:
+  `bonfire deploy-env -f deploy/rhsm-eph-clowdenv.yaml -n NAMESPACE`

 * When you deploy with bonfire during development, specify the image and
   image tag you want to use like so: